Today, reading and listening to music are not enjoyed by people as much as it was enjoyed years ago.

 For this program, Twitter has inked ad deals with 16 media partners, including A+E Networks, Discovery Communications and Major League Baseball.

-Twitter has bulked up roster of partners for ad-enabled promotional tweets, whose new name is “Twitter Amplify.”
+Twitter has bulked up a roster of partners for ad-enabled promotional tweets, whose new name is “Twitter Amplify.”
 Those deals augment previous pacts with ESPN, Turner Sports and the NBA, Fox, BBC America, Fuse TV, The Weather Channel.

-The new partners are: A&E, theAudience, Bloomberg TV, Clear Channel, Conde Nast, Discovery, MLB, National CineMedia, New York Magazine, PGA Tour, Penske Media, Time Inc., Vevo, Warner Music, WWE, and Vice.
+The new partners are A&E, theAudience, Bloomberg TV, Clear Channel, Conde Nast, Discovery, MLB, National CineMedia, New York Magazine, PGA Tour, Penske Media, Time Inc., Vevo, Warner Music, WWE, and Vice.

 At the time of this article being written, TV ad targeting is currently available in beta for the U.S. market only, and only for customers running U.S. national TV ad campaigns, and have had previous experience running ads on Twitter.